VocabHunter/vocabhunter.github.io/_posts/2017-01-15-Search-Bar.md

 With JavaFX you can easily add attractive and useful elements such as the search bar described here to your program.
 I’m sure you’ll find as I have that FontAwesomeFX and ControlsFX are two great libraries that you can use to add some flair to your user interface.

-Finally, VocabHunter is Open Source and all of the code is available in [GitHub].
+Finally, VocabHunter is Open Source so please do [fork the project on GitHub][GitHub] and experiment with it.
 I hope that you find it useful and I’d welcome your feedback and code contributions!

+{% include share.html %}
 ___

 # Related Articles